Employment and employee benefits in Italy: overview

 Time frame.
 There is no fixed time frame applicable to obtaining these permits, but it usually takes about three months.
 This process takes longer if the relevant quotas (see above) are reached.

 Sanctions.
-Employers who hire foreign nationals who do not have the appropriate permit, or whose permit has expired or has been revoked, can be sentenced to from three to five years in prison, and be required to pay a criminal fine equal to EUR5,000 for each irregular worker.
-These sanctions can be increased by between one third and up to half as much as the original sanction when either:
+Employers who hire foreign nationals who do not have the appropriate permit, or whose permit has expired or has been revoked, can be sentenced to prison for a period between three and five years, and be required to pay a criminal fine equal to EUR5,000 for each irregular worker.
+These sanctions can be increased by between one third and up to half as much as the original sanction when:

 More than three employees are involved.